NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ## Equipment, Supplies, and Software You Will Need

 1. The starter repo for this lab: https://classroom.github.com/g/LqnP9DDz. **FIXME** **You should create you GitHub classroom team before you create your eaglint group, and you must use exactly the same name for the Eaglint group.**
-2. test stand and remote control part kit.
+2. Test stand and remote control part kit.
 3. Laser-cut parts for a test stand and airframe.
 4. 1 micro USB cable.
 5. 1 flight control board (FCB).
-6. Two LiPo batteries.
+6. Three LiPo batteries.
 7. 1 set of motors.
 8. 1 set of matched propellers (2xCW, 2xCCW)